neelsoumya/dsSurvival/README.md

 DataSHIELD is a platform for federated analysis of private data.
 DataSHIELD has a client-server architecture and this package has a client side and server side component.

-* The client side package is called `dsSurvivalClient`:
+* The client side package is called `dsSurvivalClient`

     * https://github.com/neelsoumya/dsSurvivalClient

-* The server side package is called `dsSurvival`:
+* The server side package is called `dsSurvival`

     * https://github.com/neelsoumya/dsSurvival